CALENDAR OF UPCOMING & PREVIOUS EVENTS

 Emma Arakelyan is a Featured Speakers at Columbia Business School Executive Program and she will deliver her next speech on Business Digitization.

-She will be instructing students on how plan for 10x growth, best to automate their Accounting and Finance process and align it to their overall business strategy.
+She will be instructing students on how plan for 10x growth, best to automate their Sales & Marketing process and align it to their overall business strategy.

 About Columbia Community Business Program (CCBP)